-If you have been reading our latest blog series on small cell attachments and the FCC’s Third Report and Order, then you know that the small cell revolution is on its way.
-In fact, for some companies the revolution is already here.
-Deployment is quickly accelerating as the 5G rollout continues.
+The small cell revolution is underway.
+Deployment is accelerating as the 5G rollout continues.
 With the mass explosion of small cell, big changes for professionals in the joint use community are crucial.

 New duties are being delegated to staff who are involved in applications, permitting, inspection, communications, installation, accounting, and other joint use tasks.
-Key personnel should be prepped for what is coming (and for some, what is already here), to help joint use operations run smoothly.
+Key personnel should be fully engaged to help joint use operations run smoothly.

-In this blog post, we will provide a few key tips and important notes for successful joint use operations during the small cell transition.
+In this guide, we provide a few key tips and important notes for successful joint use operations during the ongoing small cell transition.
 We have broken our tips out into two sections: one for municipalities/pole owners and one for attaching companies.

-Many of the new requirements in the FCC’s order fall to municipal employees to implement, but pole owners may benefit from these tips as well.
-New deadlines for review and approval, new fee structures, and new limits on aesthetic restrictions are all a part of the package.
+Many of the requirements in the FCC’s 2018 small cell order fall to municipal employees to implement, but pole owners may benefit from these tips as well.
+Deadlines for review and approval, fee structures, and some limits on aesthetic restrictions are all a part of the package.

 Here are five key points to understand about small cell deployment: